Skip to content

 Q: What do students do on the weekends?

-A: Many students attend numerous on-campus events or go to River Legacy Park, where they roller blade, play soccer or just relax.
-Students also go to Six Flags, Texas Rangers games, Dallas Cowboys games, the Fort Worth or Dallas Zoos, Kimbell Art Museum or shopping at the Parks or Dallas Galleria.
+Many students attend numerous on-campus events or go to River Legacy Park, where they roller blade, play soccer or just relax; there are the Fort Worth or Dallas Zoos, the Stockyards, Kimbell Art Museum, and shopping at the Parks or Dallas Galleria.
 In addition to available campus nightlife, students have many choices.
-Students frequent local Arlington establishments, travel to Dallas' West End, Deep Ellum, and Fort Worth's Sundance Square or the Stockyards.

 Q: Does UT Arlington have intramural sports?